 CinEast ("Ciné East"), the Central and Eastern European Film Festival in Luxembourg, is an annual non-profit film festival held annually in October at major venues in the city of Luxembourg as well as other towns of the Grand Duchy.
 The festival is dedicated to presenting current film productions from countries of Central and Eastern Europe.
 Although focusing on recent fiction films, the festival also presents documentaries, animated works, and short films.
 The festival runs for 18 days and presents over 100 screenings (50+ features, 30+ short films) with numerous guests, as well as various accompanying events (concerts, exhibitions, culinary), attracting over 10000 festival-goers every year.
 CinEast includes a fiction feature film competition (films evaluated by an international jury and a separate press jury) as well as audience awards for feature and short films.

 The CinEast festival features an Official Competition for fiction feature films.
 The competition films are evaluated by an International Jury that awards the Grand Prix and Special Jury Prize.
 A separate Press Jury awards the Critics' Prize.
+The Young Talents Jury evaluates a selection of films by first or second-time directors and awards the Young Talents Award.
 The festival audience votes for the Audience Award from all recent feature films presented during the festival.
 The audience also decides on the winners of the Audience Award for the Best Short Film in three categories - fiction, animation and documentary.
 There are no cash prizes, the winners of the main awards receive original trophies.

 1. The Central and Eastern European Film Festival "CinEast" is organised by the association CinEast asbl, registered in RCS Luxembourg.